The Question often asked, “Is Uganda Safe for American Tourists?”

 Uganda is one of the safest, most secure, stable, friendly, and welcoming countries in Africa.

 Our Driver-Guides are proactive, security, and safety orientated.
-Their focus is one that is based on Customer Service.
+Their focus is based on Customer Service.

-The Safe Outcome of a Safari is more important to us than income.
+The Safe Outcome of a Safari is more important than income.
 We want you to enjoy the pearl of Africa and its People without fear.

 My take as an American about staying Safe in Uganda: I have been here since 1992.
-I have kept a small footprint and lived without problems.
-I feel safe and secure in Uganda…jon.
+I Have kept a relatively small footprint and lived without problems.
+I feel safe and secure in Uganda…Jon.

-We have a lot of other Helpful Safety and Security Information:
+We have a lot of other Helpful Safety and Security Information for Travelers to Uganda: